 You should avoid any strenuous exercise in the first couple of weeks and should continue to wear a support bra for 4-6 weeks after breast augmentation surgery.
 You will be able to resume light exercises after a week and normal exercise by 2-3 weeks.
-You should be able to swim after 2 weeks and to help your breast augmentation recovery even further you should begin massaging the scar once healed.
-It often can take weeks and months for the final results of your breast enlargement to become apparent and this is not unusual.
+You should be able to swim after 2 weeks and to help your breast augmentation recover even further you should begin massaging the scar once healed.
+It often can take weeks and months for the final results of your breast enlargement in Manchester to become apparent and this is not unusual.

 Risks And Complications